Rowleylab001/dsrna-survey/scripts/daily-notes_dsrna-survey.md

 This is likely due to the fact that these exact permutations were not requested and instead were summed post hoc.
 The data set has also been altered since the original numbers were calculated.

+???
+Do I need to investigate this, or trust the new results?

 **************** 2022-03-29 ****************

 #### Bubble Plots